prebid/prebid-universal-creative/README.md

   }
 </script>
 ```

+Creative created like described above will work for all formats:
+- amp
+- banner
+- mobile
+- native
+- video (outstream video)

+Which means that the same creative code can be reused on all formats.
+Universal creative library is loaded with `%%PATTERN:hb_format%%.js` path.
+Which means for each `hb_format` targeting key-value, separate `.js` library will be loaded.

 > Note: Some build tools make explicit use of Node features which have been introduced in version *8.9.0*.
 Please make sure you're using the correct Node version (>8.9.0) before you proceed to create your own build using the commands listed below.